 Taylor’s College Selected to Host Malaysia’s First Asia-Pacific Model United Nations Conference

-Taylor’s College Organizing Committee will host its regional Model United Nation Conference in Kuala Lumpur.
+Taylor’s College Organising Committee will host its regional Model United Nation Conference in Kuala Lumpur.

 This annual travelling Model United Nations Conference will be held from 11th to 16th July 2016 at Hotel Istana, Kuala Lumpur.
 It will host approximately 600 student delegates from Asia, the Pacific Islands, Australia and New Zealand, making it one of the largest regional model UN conferences in the world.
 For the first time in its history, since established in 1995, the AMUNC will be held outside the Australasian region.